bobpattersonjr/workmux/README.md

 2. Checks for uncommitted changes (errors if found, unless `--ignore-uncommitted` is used)
 3. Commits staged changes if present (unless `--ignore-uncommitted` is used)
-4. Pulls latest changes to main branch
-5. Merges your branch into main
+4. Merges your branch into main
-6. Deletes the tmux window (including the one you're currently in if you ran this from a worktree)
+5. Deletes the tmux window (including the one you're currently in if you ran this from a worktree)
-7. Removes the worktree
+6. Removes the worktree
-8. Deletes the local branch
+7. Deletes the local branch

 **Typical workflow:**